AndPotap/afr/README.md

 ```shell
 OMP_NUM_THREADS=4 python3 gdro_fork/run_expt.py -s confounder -d MultiNLI -t gold_label_random -c sentence2_has_negation --lr 2e-05 --batch_size 32 --weight_decay 0 --model bert --n_epochs 3 --seed 1 --log_dir=logs/multinli/erm_dfrdrop1 --root_dir=/data/users/pavel_i/datasets/multinli/ --dfr_reweighting_drop --dfr_reweighting_seed=1 --dfr_reweighting_frac=0.2 --save_last --save_best
 ```

+## Running AFR in a Notebook
+To facilitate reproducing results in the paper, the `notebooks` directory provide easy-to-use notebooks with self-contained code to run and tune AFR on Waterbirds, CelebA, MultiNLI, and CivilComments.
+You only need to modify a few path variables to use your own model checkpoints.
+Those variables can be located by searching for `TODO`.
+Separate notebooks exist for MultiNLI and CivilComments because they use models and data formats different from Waterbirds and CelebA that are not natively supported in our code base.

 ## Data Access